concord-consortium/lab/readme.md

 `test/env-assert.js` has a number of very useful additional assertions copied from, d3.js:

-There are also many interesting test examples and patterns in the [d3.js test directory](https://github.com/mbostock/d3/tree/master/test):
+There are also many interesting test examples and patterns in the [d3.js test directory](https://github.com/mbostock/d3/tree/master/test) that can be adapted for use in Lab.

 ### Generated Lab Modules: lib/